 Faddis joined the Santa Rosa Fire Department in 1964 and in 1978 switched to working fire prevention.
 He retired in 1989 but missed the fire service so much he went back to work checking construction plans to assure they met fire safety regulations.

 He did that first for the Petaluma Fire Department and then with the Sonoma County Office of Emergency Services.
 He retired a second time in spring of 2011.

-Faddis was a gregarious and active man whose passions included golf, the Active 20-30 Club, flyfishing on the Smith River and elsewhere and making the most delectable smoked salmon.
+Faddis was a gregarious and active man whose passions included golf, the Active 20-30 Club of Santa Rosa #50, fly-fishing on the Smith River and elsewhere and making the most delectable smoked salmon.